dudung/to/content/posts/some-html-elements-with-js-on-hugo.md

 path   | `fill = "#4c4"`   | `fill = "#afa";`
 &nbsp; | `stroke = "#044"` | `stroke = "#0aa"`

-Above tabel give the states when `mouseenter` and `mouseleave` events triggered.
+Above tabel gives the states when `mouseenter` and `mouseleave` events triggered.

 Actually there is also another approach to change style using CSS selectors, but unfortunately, I can not still perform that using JS.